AgentExpt: Automating AI Experiment Design with LLM-based Resource Retrieval Agent: Method

-This stage constructs reasoning chain representations from observed P-B-P-D(P-D-P-B) interactions and finetunes a language model to rerank the shortlist with interpretable, chain-based justifications.

-\paragraph{Interaction Chain} Because baselines and datasets do not form direct citation links, we construct interaction chains centered on papers.
+This stage constructs reasoning chain representations from observed P-B-P-D/P-D-P-B interactions(see Figure~\ref{fig3}) and finetunes a language model to rerank the shortlist with interpretable, chain-based justifications. \paragraph{Interaction Chain} Because baselines and datasets do not form direct citation links, we construct interaction chains centered on papers.
 We maintain a heterogeneous graph with nodes $\mathcal{V}=\{\text{papers},\text{baselines},\text{datasets}\}$ and typed edges: paper$\rightarrow$baseline (used-as), paper$\rightarrow$dataset (evaluated-on), and co-usage links.
-Because our extraction is paper-centric, we build chains by expanding small ego-nets around the query paper $p$:
+Because our extraction is paper-centric, we build chains by expanding small ego-nets around the query paper $p$: -0.2in